kachingasilwimba/kachingasilwimba.github.io/_pages/summerschool.md

 - Batch job scheduling and data management on HPC
 - GPU computing, containerization, and environment provisioning
 - Scalable ML and deep learning techniques (including LLM inference)
-- Hands-on Tutorial Experience
-- One‑on‑One Expert Consultation
 - Team-Based Training Projects

 ---